-You can always check the source of a listing by scrolling down to the bottom of a property page.
-Under the “Listing Provided By” header, we’ll let you know who posted this listing and where it is coming from.
+For syndicated listings, any updates must be made directly at the listing source.
+That change will then reflect on Zillow within 24 hours.
+You can find the source of a listing by scrolling down to the bottom of a property page under the “Listing Provided By” header.
+This will tell you where it is coming from.